3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: On the long-term evolution

-} where the kinetic energy equation \Eq{conv_ent} is applied.
-We apply divergence theorem to the second term on the right-hand side and then approximate the resulting difference of surface integrals at $r$ and $r+dr$ with a differential, and finally approximate other volume integrals by surface integral multiplied by the shell thickness $dr$ to get {
+} where the kinetic energy equation \Eq{ke_eqn} is applied.
+We apply the divergence theorem to the second term on the right-hand side and then approximate the resulting difference of surface integrals at $r$ and $r+dr$ with a differential, and finally approximate other volume integrals by surface integral multiplied by the shell thickness $dr$ to get {

-} as $dr\to 0$, where $p=p_0+p_1$, $\rho=\rho_0+\rho_1$,$\nabla p_0 =\rho_0 \bm{g}$, subscript 0 denotes the initial hydrostatic state (or base state) quantities, subscripts 1 denote deviation from the initial hydrostatic state, $u_r$ is the radial velocity, $\Phi$ is the local dissipation rate of kinetic energy into heat, and the overbars $\overline{\cdot}$ represent averages over the $4\pi$ sphere at the radius $r$.
+} as $dr\to 0$, where $p=p_0+p_1$, $\rho=\rho_0+\rho_1$,$\nabla p_0 =\rho_0 \bm{g}$.
+Note that subscript 0 denotes the initial hydrostatic state (or base state) quantities, subscripts 1 denote deviation from the initial hydrostatic state, $u_r$ is the radial velocity, $\Phi$ is the local dissipation rate of kinetic energy into heat, and the overbars represent averages over the $4\pi$ sphere at the radius $r$.
 Note that we assume that the viscosity does not enter directly, but only enters through the kinetic energy dissipation source term and entropy source term.
-We make this assumption because the viscosity of the stellar gas is one million times smaller than the thermal diffusivity $k/(\rho c_p)$, $c_p$ is specific heat under constant pressure (the Prandtl number is $Pr \sim 10^{-6}$ for the stellar interior conditions considered here).
+We make this assumption because the viscosity of the stellar gas is several orders of magnitude smaller than the thermal diffusivity, $k/(\rho c_p)$, where $c_p$ is the specific heat under constant pressure.
+(The Prandtl number is $Pr \sim 10^{-6}$ for the stellar interior conditions considered here.)
 Still, the viscosity is effective in dissipating the motions in the convection zone, while not dissipating motions elsewhere.
-The reason for this effectiveness of a truly tiny viscosity is that the convection zone is fully turbulent, and the turbulent cascade brings the motions there down to the tiny scales where the viscosity can act on them very efficiently to dissipate them into heat.
+The reason for this effectiveness of a truly tiny viscosity is that the convection zone is fully turbulent.
+The turbulent cascade brings the motions there down to the tiny scales where the viscosity can act on them very efficiently to dissipate them into heat.
 We will discuss how to determine this dissipation rate in \Sect{KE}.

-Similarly, {
+We treat the entropy equation, given below, in a similar fashion to the kinetic energy equation: {

-} The nuclear energy generation is defined by the divergence of an energy flux by $\nabla\cdot\bm{\Gamma} = \epsilon \rho$ for convenience. \Eq{ent-eqn} and \Eq{kin-eqn} are the entropy equation and kinetic energy equation for each spherical shell.
+} Here, for our convenience, we have defined $\bm{\Gamma}$ as the energy flux vector whose divergence gives us the nuclear energy generation rate, $\epsilon \rho$: $\nabla\cdot\bm{\Gamma} = \epsilon \rho$. \Eq{ent-eqn} and \Eq{kin-eqn} are the entropy equation and kinetic energy equation for each spherical shell.